About Terri Coutee

 Facebook Group

 I am a a patient advocate champion who promotes the shared decision-making model in health care.
-As a lead on the World Health Innovation Summit (WHIS) shared decision-making team, along with team members we will continue to promote the shared decision-making model to empower patients to make their own best health care decisions.
+As a co-lead on the World Health Innovation Summit (WHIS) shared decision-making team, along with team members we will continue to promote the shared decision-making model to empower patients to make their own best health care decisions.

 To inquire about public speaking at conferences and events to educate about options for breast reconstruction and what shared decision-making can do to empower patients and physicians, I can be reached at: tcoutee@diepcfoundation.org